verbb/formie/docs/developers/schema.md

 ]
 ```

 Use `$cmp` when you need to render a registered form-builder component rather than a plain HTML element.
-Formie registers several builder-specific components and fields on top of the shared `plugin-kit-react` form schema system, including field builders, notification editors, integration settings, preview components and Formie-specific field inputs.
+Formie registers several builder-specific components and fields on top of the shared [SchemaForm](https://verbb.io/plugin-kit/forms/overview) system, including field builders, notification editors, integration settings, preview components and Formie-specific field inputs.

 ## Conditions
 Use `if` to show a schema node only when a condition is met.
 The simplest form checks another value in the same schema scope.